sica42/GuildInventory/README.md

 - `/gi show` - Open guild inventory.
 - `/gi close` - Close guild inventory.
 - `/gi toggle` - Toggle gulid inventory.

+Commands avaiable while in BETA:
-- `/gi clear` - Clears your local guild inventory (still beta, so use this if inventory gets out of sync).
+- `/gi clear` - Clears your local guild inventory.
-- `/gi refresh` - Updated inventory from other members (it will update automatically, but use this after `/gi clear`).
+- `/gi refresh` - Updated inventory from other members.
+- `/gi broadcast` - Broadcast your version of the inventory to other members.

 ---